codersimonchan/ReviewCenter/JSNote/React/React_Guide.md

 ```

-# Side Effects
+# useEffect

-If update the state in an async function in a component, once state updated, function component will be re-executed again,  and then async  function would be re-executed again after component executed, and then state is updated, and then function component, which result in the infinite loop.
+If update the state in an async function in a component, once state updated, the function component will be re-executed again,  and then the async function will be re-executed again after the component is executed, and then the state is updated, and then the function component, which results in the infinite loop.

-we would use effect to solve infinite loop. use effect needs two arguments, and the first argument is a function(usually is a anonymous function) that should warp your side effect code, and the second argument is an array of dependencies of that effect function.
+we would use the effect to solve an infinite loop. use effect needs two arguments, and the first argument is a function(usually an anonymous function) that should warp your side effect code, and the second argument is an array of dependencies of that effect function.

-Because the idea behind useEffect is that this function which you pass as a first argument to useEffect **will be executed by React after every component execution**.
-If the second argument is an empty array , the effect function would only execute once. if you define the dependencies array,then React will actually take a look at the dependencies specified there, and it will only execute this effect function again if the dependency values changed.
+The idea behind useEffect is that this function which you pass as a first argument to useEffect **will be executed by React after every component execution**.
+If the second argument is an empty array , the effect function would **only execute once**. if you define the dependencies array, then React will take a look at the dependencies specified there, and it will only execute this effect function again if the dependency values changed.
 If you omit the array, will cause an infinite loop.

 ```
 import React, { useState, useEffect } from 'react';